-As we write this, there is widespread unemployment and business owners having to pivot how they operate due to Covid-19.
-The team at Recruit & Consult are having a lot of conversations with business owners who are unsure of what to do when it comes to retention and hiring.
+The last couple of years has seen employment ups and down as well as business owners having to pivot how they operate.
+The team at Recruit & Consult are having conversations with business owners who are unsure of what to do when it comes to retention and hiring.
 Setting the global pandemic aside, recruitment is a high priority for so many business owners.
-Many larger companies have set up KPI’s that staff work towards to build the business and the team through recruitment.
+Many large companies have set up key performance indicators that staff work towards to build the business and the team through recruitment.
 It is important to consider your recruitment options and how you are going to grow your business, even in times of duress.
 Take the time to think about the long game and what steps you could put into place now to keep your recruitment plans moving forward.

 Review your options